-According to the internet, she’s gone on to learn French, German, and even Japanese at varying degrees of fluency.
-Mazel Tov.
+But she didn’t stop there, and has gone on to learn French, German, and even Japanese at varying degrees of fluency.
+Mazel Tov, Natalie.

 Here’s Jackie singing “I’ll Make a Man out of You” in Cantonese. 謝謝 Jackie!!